Shukridozom/Event-Management-System/README.md

 - You can test the application and review the APIs at the following URL: `/swagger/index.html`
 - The project uses JWT Authentication schema.
+- You can check this [video](https://drive.google.com/file/d/1WqRILhpj80RHfU35vhWjaBcQgqpUDWcc/view?usp=drive_link) which demonstrates a quick start guide for using the application.

 ##